-Priory Beverley House is a 24-bedded rehabilitation and recovery service for females with complex mental health needs, including schizophrenia and bipolar disorders.
+Priory Beverley House is a 24-bedded high dependency rehabilitation unit for females with complex mental health needs, including schizophrenia and bipolar disorders.
 Some may have co-morbid conditions such as mild learning disabilities, alcohol and drug use and borderline personality disorder.

 We aim to support all of our patients with a comprehensive medical, occupational and psychological therapy programme that uses dialectical behaviour therapy input and engages individuals at any level of need.
 We help patients to develop coping and life skills and provide activities of daily living to promote independence.

 The clinical programmes at Beverley House focus on rehabilitation both on-site and in the community, and include programmes that are specifically focused on treating challenging behaviours, minimising the risk to self and others and building skills for a safe discharge into the community.